Rational Preperiodic Points of Quadratic Rational Maps over $\mathbb{Q}$ with Nonabelian Automorphism Groups: Introduction

 A quadratic rational map of degree $2$ has a non-trivial automorphism if and only if it is conjugate to a map in the unique normal form $ k\left(z + 1/z\right)$, where $k \in \mathbb{C}\setminus\{0\}$.
 The automorphism group is cyclic of order $2$, $\mathfrak{C}_2$, if $k \neq -\frac{1}{2}$, but is nonabelian of order $6$, $\mathfrak{S}_3$, if $k = -\frac{1}{2}$, \cite[Theorem 5.1]{Milnor}.
 A quadratic rational map defined over $\Q$ with automorphism group $\mathfrak{C}_2$ is proved not to have a rational periodic point of exact period $3$ or $5$, \cite{Manes}.
 It is conjectured that such a map cannot have a rational periodic point of exact period $\ge 6$.
 Further, if the latter conjecture holds, then the number of rational preperiodic points of a quadratic rational map defined over $\Q$ with automorphism group $\mathfrak{C}_2$ cannot exceed $12$.
 In this article, we provide an analogous analysis of rational preperiodic points of quadratic rational map defined over $\Q$ with automorphism group $\mathfrak{S}_3$.

 A quadratic rational map defined over a field $K$, $\Char K\ne 2,3$, with automorphism group $\mathfrak{S}_3$ is $K$-conjugate to a rational map of the form

 where $k \in K$, $d \in K\setminus\{0\}$ and $k^2\ne d$, \cite{Yasuf}.
 Using this explicit description of such maps, we study their rational preperiodic points.
 We give a complete parametrization of such maps with rational periodic points of exact period $1,2$ or $3$.

-Noticing that any quadratic rational map $f$ defined over $\Q$ with $\Aut(f)\isom \mathfrak S_3$ is a twist of $1/z^2$, we prove the following result.
+In \cite{Levy}, the authors proved that for any rational map defined over a number field, there exists an absolute bound on the number of rational preperiodic points of any of its twists.
+As an application, they showed that the number of $\Q$-rational preperiodic points of a twist of $\phi(z) = z + 1/z$ cannot exceed $6$.
+More precisely, if $\phi_b(z) = z + \frac{b}{z}$, $b \in \mathbb{Q}^*$, then $\phi_b(z)$ has at most $6$ $\mathbb{Q}$-rational preperiodic points.
+Moreover, if $\psi_b(z) = -\left(z + \frac{b}{z}\right)$, $b \in \mathbb{Q}^*$, then $\psi_b(z)$ has either $2$ or $4$ $\Q$-rational preperiodic points.
+A quadratic rational map with nonabelian automorphism is a twist of the map $1/z^2$, \cite{Yasuf}.
+Such a map is isomorphic to $1/z^2$ over a field extension of degree at most $6$.
+Since the preperiodic points of $1/z^2$ consist of $0, \infty$, and roots of unity, the framework of \cite{Levy} yields the upper bound $20$ on the number of $\mathbb{Q}$-rational preperiodic points of such a quadratic rational map.
+In the current work, we prove the following result.

 \begin{Theorem} Let $f:\PP^1\to\PP^1$ be a rational map of degree $2$ defined over $\Q$ with $\Aut(f)\isom\mathfrak{S}_3$.
-Then $f$ has no rational periodic point of exact period $N>3$. \end{Theorem} Rational preperiodic points in families of twists of rational maps have been studied in \cite{Levy}.
-In view of Theorem \ref{thm:intro}, we perform a complete analysis of the set of rational preperiodic points $\Preper(f,\Q)$ when $f$ is a rational map of degree $2$ defined over $\Q$ with $\Aut(f) \isom \mathfrak{S}_3$.
-The following result is proved.
+Then $f$ has no rational periodic point of exact period $N>3$. \end{Theorem} In view of Theorem \ref{thm:intro}, we perform a complete analysis of the set of rational preperiodic points $\Preper(f,\Q)$ when $f$ is a rational map of degree $2$ defined over $\Q$ with $\Aut(f) \isom \mathfrak{S}_3$ to obtain the following sharp bound on the number of rational preperiodic points.

 \begin{Theorem} Let $f:\PP^1\to\PP^1$ be a rational map of degree $2$ defined over $\Q$ with $\Aut(f) \isom \mathfrak{S}_3$.
 Then $|\Preper(f,\Q)|\le 6.$ \end{Theorem}

 In fact, the bound $6$ in Theorem \ref{thm:conj} is sharp.
 Theorem \ref{thm:intro} and Theorem \ref{thm:conj} serve as unconditional analogues of Conjecture 2 and Corollary 1 of Poonen, \cite{poonen}, for polynomial maps of degree $2$ defined over $\Q$, and Conjecture 1 and Theorem 2 of Manes, \cite{Manes}, for rational maps of degree $2$ defined over $\Q$ with automorphism group $\mathfrak{C}_2$.